Engaging Volunteers: A Glimpse of a Reading Partner

 By Damien Ransom, Community Mediation Corps AmeriCorps Member

 Above my desk is the image of a winding road meandering through the forest into the distance with two captions underneath.
 The first caption is the word “Success.”
 Directly underneath is the phrase, “Success is a journey, not a destination.”
 Eleven months ago, I stood at the beginning of this journey excited and intimidated but hoping to meet success in the end.
 Like any path, there have been steep grades to climb and some ruts in the road.
-Other legs of the journey have been more challenging to get through than others, but either way has served me just as well as those that I have hoped to serve.
+Some legs of the journey have been more challenging to get through than others, but either way has served me just as well as those that I have hoped to serve.

-I’m awe struck at how many strangers have allowed me into their lives to be a confidant in their time of struggle.
-One thing that I’ve come to be impressed by is the fact that so many perceive me as a competent and capable.
+competent and capable.
 Participants in mediation have perceived me as a competent and capable professional able to help them resolve their conflict.
 Colleagues perceive me as a leader and value my input.
 Prior to this journey, I’ve traveled other paths that have left me questioning my own competence and capabilities.
 This experience has been very instrumental in helping me to embrace a positive self-image of myself.

 I’ve experienced the satisfaction with participants after mediations that have reached full agreement while also experiencing the frustration of participants deadlocked by intense emotion that stalled resolution.
 I feel a sense of accomplishment when I’m able to watch participants walk away with an agreement and an air of contentment.
 Even after participants storm away from the conversation cussing, fussing, or crying, I feel encouraged that they were willing to try something that could lead to positive resolution instead of instigating further turmoil and feelings of injustice.
 Either way, in the end, I’ve discovered the true meaning of commitment as I have labored with participants to help them obtain the resolution that they’ve hoped for.